DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 It was akin asking to catch a cloud.

 "I want to ask something.
-That monster rasterizer is certainly suspicious to us.
+That monster rasterizer is certainly suspicious even to us.
-Do you know it's true colors?"
+But do you know it's true colors?"

-[No. As it doesn't existed in original history, it is outside of my knowledge.]
+[No. As it doesn't existed in the original history, it is outside of my knowledge.]

 "...As I thought it is something that didn't exist before."